The Swiss people, Pine Nuts and the Mantovana cake

 Before it wasn’t like that.
 In the Summer when I was a child I used to spent the entire afternoon with my friends collecting pine nuts and then crushing them on the wall.
 As a child I was almost addicted to the consumption of these pine nuts.
 My grandmother was so worried about how many I ate that she made someone cut down all the pine trees and made them take them away.
 Luckily after a few years I forgot all about them.

 Below is the Mantovana cake recipe .
-I am sure that if you follow it you will make a lovely cake but if you want to taste the exquisite Mantovana Cake which we make ourselves please come to the Fattoria dalla Colle and taste the one made by our wonderful pastry chef Patrizia.
+I am sure that if you follow it you will make a lovely cake.
+If though you want to taste the exquisite Mantovana Cake which we make ourselves please come to the Fattoria dalla Colle.

 100 grams flour, 100 grams of flour starch, 170 g sugar, 170g butter, 70 g pine nuts, 2 whole eggs and 3 egg yolks, 1 / 2 packet of yeast